Birds in North Wales (Vice-counties Denbighshire and Flintshire)

 Please have a look at the page, Our records, which shows the records that are stored with Cofnod.

-Bird Report for 2016.
-It is now available for sale at £5, plus£1.70 p&p for those who are not able to buy it directly.
-RSPB Burton Mere Wetlands and RSPB Conwy hold stocks - please ask for your copy!
+Bird Report for 2017.
+It is now available for sale at £5, plus £1.80 p&p for those who are not able to buy it directly.
+RSPB Burton Mere Wetlands and RSPB Conwy will hold stocks by late November 2018 - please ask for your copy!

 Do have a look at the revised BOU checklist with its considerably changed order of species.
 See the Downloads page.